Take a closer look at the modules included in the program.

 The human body will recognize millions of different of proteins every day, but not all of them are deemed to be a threat.
 But why are some people more allergic than others?
 And why is allergy become more common?
 And how does allergy and intolerance impact sleep?

 There are many conditions that affect sleep, either directly or indirectly.
 In this module you will learn how to to support holistic wellness for acute, chronic, inherited and acquired health conditions.

 One of the body’s natural coping mechanisms for dealing with anxiety is sleep.
 An anxious brain dealing with persistent stress is not very good at switching off and being relaxed enough to sleep.
 Learn the many ways in which sleep, wellbeing, and function can be affected by anxiety, and how you can help both children and adults alleviate their anxiety to improve sleep.

 Sensory and Special Needs

-At least 50% of children with special educational needs or disabilities (such as Down Syndrome, Autistic Spectrum Disorder, and global developmental delay) have sleep problems, so as a holistic sleep coach you will occasionally work with families who care for a child with a disability.
+At least 50% of children with special educational needs or disabilities (such as Down Syndrome, Autism, and global developmental delay) have sleep problems, so as a holistic sleep coach you will occasionally work with families who care for a child with a disability.
 You will learn about these disabilities and how they impact sleep, as well as sleep strategies that can help children with sensory or special needs.